 After mixing your clay and baking soda together, add your drops of essential oils throughout the blend.
 I like to evenly space them throughout.
 It will look funny, but once you stir it all together, the lumps that formed in the clay from the essential oils will disappear.
 I prefer a whisk to a spoon for stirring because it really helps get everything evenly distributed.
 Lavender and tea tree essential oils are both good for bug bites, which is why I included them.

 (Edited to add: since creating this recipe years ago, I’ve been told that lavender essential oil and tea tree essential oil are not recommended for young boys because they could cause estrogen imbalance.
 While some sources say that’s false, I haven’t done enough research yet on the topic.
-In the meantime, I don’t use those oils with Bracken, with the exception of the rare occasion of bee and wasp stings because lavender oil works wonders for taking the pain away and bringing immediate relief.
+In the meantime, I don’t use those oils with my son, with the exception of the rare occasion of bee and wasp stings because lavender oil works wonders for taking the pain away and bringing immediate relief.
 So, do your own research to decide what’s best for you.
 Also, whenever using essential oils, test a small bit first to make sure there’s no negative reaction.)

 I usually make two batches of this recipe at a time.
 (Two batches fills over 3 ounces.)
 Choose your container to keep your bug bite relief blend in.
 I put ours in a metal tin.
 It keeps it dry and the dark space keeps it fresh.
 It will last for a long time (probably indefinitely, though it would get used up too soon to test that.)
 You can play around and experiment with this recipe.
 I’m sure there are other ingredients that would be great for bug bites and if you create blends you like, be sure to let me know what works for you.